AhmedShafique313/sml_udemy/README.md

-# Udemy Machine Learning Specialization complete course labs by Services By IEO
+# Udemy & SkillShare
+## From Foundations: A Deep Dive into Machine Learning, Supervised Learning and Linear Regression
-## Instructor : Ahmed Shafique & Haiqa Qaiser
+### Instructor : Ahmed Shafique & Haiqa Qaiser

 Students you can simply check the lab session in our GitHub repository updately.
 If you facing any issue, dont feel hesitation to contact us.
 Its open source contribution for studens.